hav4ik/hav4ik.github.io/portfolio/sections/about.md

-I'm a software engineer at [Microsoft][msft] in Seattle Area, currently working on relevance ranking models at Bing Image Search.
-It feels quite overwhelming to work with pipelines and data of such enormous scale.
+I'm a software engineer at [Microsoft][msft] in Seattle Area, currently I'm working on improving relevance ranking models at Bing Image Search.
+It feels overwhelming to work with pipelines and data of such enormous scale.

 Previously, I was a computer vision engineer at [Samsung Research][srk] in Ukraine.
 I worked on projects related to monocular 3D reconstruction and optimizing Neural Networks for resource-constrained Mobile Devices.